 The geographical scope of the Cape Ortegal Geopark Project is located north of the province of A Coruña (Galicia, Spain) and is defined by the limits of the municipalities of Cariño, Cedeira, Cerdido, Moeche, Ortigueira, San Sadurniño and Valdoviño.
-They are approximately 630 km2 of territory that in the northern area are part of the Geological Complex of Cape Ortegal, extensively studied by specialized science since the mid-twentieth century.
+They are approximately 799 km² of territory (632 terrain and 167 of sea coast) that in the northern area are part of the Geological Complex of Cape Ortegal, extensively studied by specialized science since the mid-twentieth century.

 The area -especially that located to the north of the geographical scope of the project- is the result of the process of the Variscan Orogeny 350 million years ago, something we talked about in more detail in the Geology section.
 The fact is that 52 Sites of Geological Interest have been catalogued in our territory, of which at least 6 are of international relevance.
 This is due to the presence of rocks and unique formations produced by the slow process of birth and subsequent disappearance of the great Variscan mountain range and by the movement of the tectonic plates of the planet that still continues today.